-Field B: Total Social Security Retirement Insurance Applications, indicates the number of retirement insurance applications submitted by telephone, in person through a local SSA field office, or by mail which could have been filed via the Internet because they met the criteria for applying online.
+Total Social Security Retirement Insurance Applications: The number of retirement insurance applications submitted by telephone, in person through a local SSA field office, or by mail which could have been filed via the internet because they met the criteria for applying online.

-Field C: Internet Social Security Retirement Insurance Applications, indicates the number of retirement insurance applications filed via the Internet.
+Internet Social Security Retirement Insurance Applications: The number of retirement insurance applications filed via the internet.

-Field D: Percentage Filed via the Internet, Field C divided by Field B expressed as a percentage.
-This is the percentage of Social Security Retirement Insurance Applications filed via the Internet.
+Percentage Filed via the Internet: Field D divided by Field C expressed as a percentage.
+This is the percentage of Social Security Retirement Insurance Applications filed via the internet.